aioz-ai/fl-endovascular/README.md

 # Endovascular Federated Learning

-This repository is the implementation of baselines (including UNet, TransUNet and SwinUNet) on the Endovascular Dataset
+This repository contains the implementations of federated algorithms (FedAvg ,FedProx) for segmentation task.

 ## Prerequisites

-We recommend you to use Python 3.x (1<=x<=9) and conda environment for managing packages:
+We recommend you to use Python 3 and conda environment for managing packages:

 ```
 conda create -n fl-endo python==3.9